Douglas Haig, 1st Earl Haig: Casualties

-He also wrote that British perceptions were coloured by the terrible losses of 1 July 1916 (57,000 casualties) but that it should also be remembered that the British never suffered anything like the losses of June 1916, when the Austro-Hungarian Army had 280,000 casualties in a week, or of August 1914 when the French Army lost 211,000 in 16 days, or of March and April 1918 when the Germans lost nearly 350,000 in six weeks (8,600 per day), or 1915 when Russia suffered 2 million casualties in a year.
+He also wrote that British perceptions were coloured by the terrible losses of 1 July 1916, during which the British Army sustained 57,000 casualties, but that it should also be remembered that the British never suffered anything like the losses of June 1916, when the Austro-Hungarian Army experienced 280,000 casualties in a week, or of August 1914, when the French Army lost 211,000 men in 16 days, or of March and April 1918, when the Germans lost nearly 350,000 men in six weeks, or 1915, when Russia suffered 2 million casualties in a year.

-Total British First World War deaths seemed especially severe as they fell among certain groups such as Pals Battalions (volunteers who enlisted together and were allowed to serve together – and were often killed together) or the alleged "Lost Generation" of public school and university educated junior officers.
-British deaths, although heavy compared to other British wars, were only around half those of France or Germany as a proportion of the population.
+Total British First World War deaths seemed especially severe as they fell among certain groups such as Pals Battalions (volunteers who enlisted together and were allowed to serve together) or the alleged "Lost Generation" of public school and university-educated junior officers.
+British deaths, although heavy compared to other British wars, were only around half those of France or Germany relative to population.

 Alleged falsification of records

-Denis Winter in his book Haig's Command, wrote that Haig protected his reputation by falsifying his diary, to mislead historians as to his thoughts and intentions.
-Sheffield and Bourne wrote that all three versions of Haig's diary (the handwritten original, the carbon copy thereof, to which he sometimes made amendments and the version typed up by Lady Haig) have been available in the National Library of Scotland since March 1961.

-Barring a few disputes over contentious meetings, such as the War Council of early August 1914 and the Doullens Conference of March 1918, "the overall authenticity of Haig's diary is, however, not in doubt", not least because of the frequency with which its contents have been used to criticise him and because the facts do not appear to have been distorted, to fit a retrospective interpretation of the war, such as that contained in the "Final Despatch" of 21 March 1919, in which Haig claimed to have delivered final victory, after several years of "wearing-out" (attrition).
-Dr John Bourne wrote that (given the low regard in which Haig had come to be held by the general public) "Winter's perceived conspiracy would appear to be one of the least successful in history.
+Denis Winter wrote that Haig protected his reputation by falsifying his diary to mislead historians.
+Barring a few disputes over contentious meetings, such as the War Council of early August 1914 and the Doullens Conference of March 1918, "the overall authenticity of Haig's diary is, however, not in doubt", not least because of the frequency with which its contents have been used to criticise him.
+John Bourne wrote that "Winter's perceived conspiracy would appear to be one of the least successful in history.
 The falsification of his diary seems equally inept, given the frequency with which its contents are held against the author's competence, integrity and humanity, not least by Winter himself."
-Bourne and Bond wrote that the critics of Haig tend to ignore the fact that the war was won in 1918.

-Winter also wrote that Haig and the British Government had conspired with the Official Historian, Brigadier J. E. Edmonds, to show Haig in a better light in the Official History.
-These claims were rejected by a number of British and Australian historians, including Robin Prior and Correlli Barnett.
-Barnett's comments were supported by John Hussey and Dr. Jeffrey Grey of the University of New South Wales, who wrote that:
+Winter wrote that Haig and the British Government had conspired with the Official Historian, Brigadier James Edward Edmonds, to show Haig in a better light in the Official History of the Great War.
+These claims were rejected by a number of historians, including Robin Prior and Correlli Barnett.
+Barnett's comments were supported by John Hussey and Jeffrey Grey of the University of New South Wales, who wrote that: